Anker PowerCore 20100 at a glance

-A couple of points however.
-If you’re planning to charge the following devices with the Anker PowerCore 20100, think again:
+There a couple of points against, however.
+If you’re planning to charge the following devices, think again:

-It’s handy that Anker are at least up front about their compatibility issues but it might throw a spanner in the works for some.
+It’s handy that the producers are at least upfront about their compatibility issues but it might throw a spanner in the works for some.
 It’s also a power bank that will not charge several devices at the same time as being charged itself.
-This is a feature some people live by but can damage the internal cells within your power bank.
+This is a feature some people find convenient, but the truth is that it can damage the internal cells of your portable charger.

 Many manufacturers claim to provide protection to your phone and the power bank itself, but one thing we can be sure is that with MultiProtect Safety System will do so.

 Anker shines again with this power bank.
 Even though some users have complained about being too heavy, at 12.5 oz it is one of the smallest 20000 mAh portable chargers we’ve seen.
 To give you a clear idea, the PowerCore 20100 is smaller and lighter than the EasyACC Monster.